VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 </html>
 ```

-Then you will need to host your game folder (`My_UD-Viz_Game`), to do so you can use your own local server otherwise follows these steps:
+Then you will need to host your game folder (`My_UD-Viz_Game`), to do so you can use your own local server otherwise follow these steps:

 > If you chose to host with this way npm and node must be installed. ([Doc link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))
+- Clone the SimpleServer repo separately:

 - Clone the `UD-SimpleServer` repo separately: